CD Azuaga: History

 The football history of Azuaga dates back to 1917, when the Racing Club Arsense de Azuaga was created, being the fourth city in Extremadura to create a football team after Badajoz, Cáceres and Mérida.
-In the 2018-19 season the club finished 8th in Tercera División, Group 14 with 14 wins, 9 draws and 15 losses in the 38 league games.
+In 2018–19 season, the club finished 8th in Tercera División, Group 14 with 14 wins, 9 draws and 15 losses in the 38 league games.